-\end{widetext} where, $\sigma$ can take $\pm 1$ values depending on the up-(down-) spin component and the wave functions are given by
+\end{widetext} where, $\sigma$ can take $\pm 1$ values depending on the up- (down-) spin component and the wave functions are given by

-where, $k_{e\text{L}(e\text{R})}$ corresponds to the momentum of the left (right) lead quasiparticle, and $k_{e(h)\sigma}$ indicates the momentum of the electron (hole) for the intermediate AM region.
-The momenta of the AM region remains same as mentioned in Eq.~(\ref{am_k}), and for the left and right SC leads, the momenta are the following:
+where $k_{e\text{L}(e\text{R})}$ corresponds to the momentum of the left (right) lead quasiparticle, and $k_{e(h)\sigma}$ indicates the momentum of the electron (hole) for the intermediate AM region.
+The momenta of the AM region remain same as mentioned in Eq.~(\ref{am_k}), and for the left and right SC leads, the momenta are the following:

-The wavevectors for the SCs effectively remain the same as mentioned in AM-SC junction, though to distinguish the left and right leads, we write $u(v)=\sqrt{\frac{1}{2}\left(1\pm\sqrt{1-\frac{\Delta_{\text{L(R)}}^{2}}{E^{2}}}\right)}$.
+The wave vectors for the SCs effectively remain the same as mentioned in AM-SC junction, though to distinguish the left and right leads, we write $u(v)=\sqrt{\frac{1}{2}\left(1\pm\sqrt{1-\frac{\Delta_{\text{L(R)}}^{2}}{E^{2}}}\right)}$.
 The thermoelectric quasiparticle current is obtained by calculating the scattering coefficients.
 These can be computed by employing the boundary conditions for the AM-JJ as~\cite{Chen2025, Lu2024} \begin{widetext}

 \end{widetext}